ilkkanml/TV_Project_Platform/project-bible/01-product-bible.md

 - An app configuration platform
 - A remote config platform
 - A software license validation platform
+- A platform for app version control
+- A platform for audit logging
+- A temporary secure profile transfer bridge when enabled

 ## Product Is Not